DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quotes 501-502, please ask CCB for them>
 * 503: "The butt fortress, The secret layer of the butt squad ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1291580/1.0) ." -Blacksouls92 (26-Sep-18)
 * 504: "Too late to explore the world, to early to explore the universe but just in time to see bowsette memes.
 What a time to be alive!" -BoozeWash (29-Sep-18)
+* 505: "I'm just going to fix the bottom stairwell - by removing it altogether" -DeviCat (03-Oct-18)
-* <missing quotes 505-508, please ask CCB for them>
+* <missing quotes 506-508, please ask CCB for them>
 * 509: "I have to look at my own knee for a minute ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0) ." -DeviCat (06-Oct-18)
 * 510: "I did that yesterday and erased your entire head...
 I was like, oh my God thank you for the back button ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0) !" -eggrinthebox (07-Oct-18)
 * <missing quotes 511-512, please ask CCB for them>